Southwark St Saviour

 Southwark St Saviour (/ˈsʌðɚk/ SUDH-ərk) was a civil parish in the metropolitan area of London, England, and part of the ancient Borough of Southwark.
 It was formed in 1541 from the union of the parishes of St Margaret and St Mary.
 It was abolished in 1930, however residents of the former parish receive a rebate against local taxation because of the presence of Borough Market.
+At the 1921 census (the last before the abolition of the parish), Southwark St Saviour had a population of 9007.
 It included the Liberty of the Clink which was a special jurisdiction until 1889.

 A map showing the St Saviour ward of Southwark Metropolitan Borough as it appeared in 1916.

 Administration

 It was created in 1541 from the former area of the parish of St Margaret and the smaller parish of St Mary, which covered the precinct of the Southwark Priory.
 It included the Liberty of the Clink that had been part of St Saviour's parish.

 In 1855 it was grouped with Southwark Christchurch into the St Saviour's District of the Metropolis.
 It became part of the County of London in 1889.
 The Saviour's District was abolished in 1900 and Southwark St Saviour became part of the Metropolitan Borough of Southwark.
-The parish was absorbed by Southwark in 1930.
+On 31 March 1930 the parish was abolished to form Southwark.

 The parish was unusual in that its affairs were under the control of the Corporation of Wardens of St Saviour's Parish.
-The corporation was established by act of parliament in 1541, replacing the Guild of the Assumption of St Margaret's Church.
-The London Government Act 1899 removed governance functions from the body but it retained its charitable purpose.
+The corporation was established by an act of Parliament, the St. Saviour Southwark Act 1540 (32 Hen.
+8. c.
+64 Pr.), in 1541, replacing the Guild of the Assumption of St Margaret's Church.
+The London Government Act 1899 (62 & 63 Vict. c.
+14) removed governance functions from the body but it retained its charitable purpose.
 It is still in existence as the United St Saviour's Charity.